A Case of Lumbar Spondylodiscitis and Psoas Abscess Caused by Candida albicans

 7

-Dave BR, Kurupati RB, Shah D, Degulamadi D, Borgohain N, Krishnan A. Outcome of percutaneous continuous drainage of psoas abscess: A clinically guided technique.
+Dave BR, Kurupati RB, Shah D, Degulamadi D, Borgohain N, Krishnan A. Outcome of percutaneous continuous drainage of psoas abscess: a clinically guided technique.
 Indian J Orthop.
-2014 Jan;48(1):67-73.
+2014;48:67-73.

 8